barchart/go-btrieve/README.md

 This library will be updated, over time, as needed.
 While it is currently not fully complete (by far), it does offer the critical pieces needed to open and access a Btrieve file on a Windows system.

 The library supports both Windows 32-bit (WBTRV32.DLL) and Windows 64-bit (w64btrv.dll) architectures.
-It has been tested with PSQL 9, PSQL 11, Zen 13, and Zen 14.
+It has been tested with PSQL 9, PSQL 11, Zen 13 - 15.
+So it _seems_ to work with all versions.

-Please note that 64-bit binaries **cannot** load 32-bit DLLs and vice-versa.
+Please note that 32-bin binaries __cannot__ load the 64-bit dll, and vice-versa.
 If you need to deploy to a 32-bit system, you must first build the program.
-Also note that as of go v 12, there seems to be a bug where the 32-bit exe does not properly work on older (Windows 2k3, etc.) systems, but these exe's do seem to work on later versions, such as Win2k19.
+Also note that as of go version 12, there _seems_ to be a bug where the 32-bit exe does not properly work on older (Windows 2k3, etc.) systems, but these exe's do seem to work on later versions, such as Win2k19.
+This is regardless of the build OS source.

 To set the OS and architecture targets, you must set 2 environmental variables.
 * GOOS=Windows
 * GOARCH=386